 Josie “The Sweet Heart” Nancarrow

-I’m 23 years blog7old and I train at BJJ TAS inblog2
+I’m 23 years old and I train at BJJ TAS in

 Launceston, Tasmania, Australia.